To understand it better, let’s try to take a real world example first then we will go to the detail of these two types of scaling.

 When we buy a bigger machine it will have more processing and memory power so that it can process the request faster.
 This is called Vertical Scaling.

-When we are buying more machines the request can go to any machines so the distributed request can reduce the request load to a single computer and process fast.
+When we are buying more machines the request can go to any machine so the distributed request can reduce the request load to a single computer and process fast.
 This is called Horizontal Scaling.

-Pros and Cons of Vertical and Horizontal scaling
+Pros and Cons of Vertical and Horizontal Scaling

 Horizontal